U.S. Air Force Academy Coronavirus Updates

 All military Airmen, cadets, cadet candidates, DoD civilians and their families assigned to DoD installations will halt all domestic travel, including Permanent Change of Station, and Temporary Duty.
-Until these travel restrictions are lifted, only local leave is authorized up to 100 miles travel distance from USAFA.
-This new guidance is effective March 16 and continues through May 11, 2020.
+Until these travel restrictions are lifted, only local leave is authorized up to 250 miles travel distance from USAFA.
+This stop movement order was effective March 13 and has been extended through June 30, 2020.
 For a list of FAQs as it relates, click here.
-To request a mission essential travel waiver, complete the required form and route through Mission Element leadership.
+To request a mission-essential travel waiver, complete the required form and route through Mission Element leadership.

 All DoD civilians and their families traveling to, from, or through countries with a CDC Level 3 will stop movement through May 11, 2020.
 This includes all forms of official travel, such as PCS, TDY and government-funded leave.
 This also includes personal leave and other non-official travel.
 All military and their family members will cease all international travel through May 24, 2020.

 For civilian specific guidance, to include movement, recruiting actions, telework, leave, and duty status, refer to the secure myPers website (CAC required) for more information.

 We strongly encourage all cadets, cadet candidates and permanent party to carefully plan any leisure domestic travel and consider the associated risks.
 While we understand that modifying or canceling travel may cause financial hardship, many companies are offering refunds based on travel disruptions.
 Although there is no mechanism for USAFA to refund travel expenses incurred from canceling or postponing leisure travel, click here for an official letter detailing our travel restrictions.